 The great news is, you’re getting married.
 The horrifying news is, you’re getting married in five days.
 A wedding involves work, frenzy, and planning.
 How are you going to accomplish it all in less than a week?
 Some women would rather face a root canal.

 Relax.
 Planning a wedding can be insanity, whether you take a year or five days.
 You’re just shortening the time period.
 It’s actually very romantic.

 Whatever the reason for your decision, accept that you simply won’t accomplish everything.
 There’s only so much you can do.
 But, with the right planning, you will be wed within the week.
-Perhaps the attached video will provide you with ideas to get started.
+Perhaps the attached video "How To Realistically Plan A Wedding In 5 Months Or Less" will provide you with ideas to get started.

 Now, let’s get to work.
 Time’s awastin’